What you need to know about the Leaders Program

 - It is expected that each participant will be able to dedicate 2-4 hours of reading or learning activities between meetings to continue the learning experience

-- One to two optional ‘Happy Hours” will be scheduled each month so participants can socialize and get to know each other.
+- One to two optional ‘Happy Hours” will be scheduled so participants can socialize and get to know each other.

 - Each participant is elegible to submit a proposal and apply for funding that will support additional professional development.
 Funds can be used for online classes, coaching, grant writing, accessibility, fees for a conference or workshop, etc.